Chiari Malformation Type 1

 Individuals who have Type 1 information often have these related conditions: (1) Hydrocephalus is an excessive clear fluid (Cerebral Spinal Fluid) in the brain and Spinal curvature is common among individuals with syringomyelia

 The most common form of Chiari Malformation Type 1 diagnosis is by a physical exam testing a person’s memory, cognition, balance, touch, reflexes, sensation, and motor skills.

 Also, diagnostic tests are common in diagnosing Chiari malformation.

 - An X-ray is a safe and painless procedure that can happen in a doctor’s office and takes only a few minutes.

 - Computed tomography (CT scan) uses X-rays and a computer to produce two-dimensional photos.
 Scanning takes about 3 to 5 minutes and is painless.

 - Magnetic resonance imaging (MRI) is the imaging procedure most often used to diagnose a Chiari 1.
 Like CT, it is painless and noninvasive.

 Common types of Chiari Malformation surgery are:

 - Posterior fossa decompression involves making an incision at the back of the head and removing a small portion of the bottom of the skull (and sometimes part of the spinal column) to correct the irregular bony structure.
 The neurosurgeon may use a procedure called electrocautery to shrink the cerebellar tonsils.

-	If you were in of recent auto accident that has aggravated your Chiari Malformation – Type 1, contact us at 847-651-7191 for a FREE consultation.
+If you were in of recent auto accident that aggravates an existing Type 1 Chiari Malformation, contact us at 847-651-7191 for a FREE consultation.
 Do not delay.
-Cullotta Law Offices’ offices are in Glenview and Chicago Illinois.
+Cullotta Law Offices' offices are in Glenview and Chicago Illinois.